Free 35 Survival Hacks you'll love!

 • Poplar wood

-These types of wood are all soft and carving is easier.
-Therefore, soft wood species are perfect for beginners.
+These types of wood are all soft and carving is easier with them.
+Therefore, soft woods are perfect for beginners.

 Carving hard wood is more strenuous.
-It is equally recommended for advanced carvers with calluses on their fingers.
+It is equally recommended for advanced users with calluses on their fingers.

 • Larch wood